 Ash Wednesday Services at 12 noon and 6:00 p.m.
 Held in the beauty of our Gothic Chapel, these are simple services of prayer, silence, confession and the imposition of ashes to mark our entrance into the reflective and somber season of Lent.

-Easter Festival Services at 9:00 a.m. and 11:00 a.m. with music for timpani, brass, organ and choir.
+Easter Sunday, services on April 1st at 9:00 a.m. and 11:00 a.m. with music for timpani, brass, organ and choir.
 Preludes begin 25 minutes before worship.
 The triumph of the Christian story of resurrection informs a service of worship that is characterized by thunderous celebration.
 Trumpet and organ, voice and timpani combine to bring us to the empty tomb, to peer inside, to see it is empty, to give God wild thanksgiving for the hope of everlasting life.

 The Blessing of the Athletes at 9:00 a.m. and 11:00 a.m.
 Old South Church, one of the oldest churches in America and “the Church of the Finish Line,” salutes one of the oldest and greatest races in the world.
 Each year hundreds of Marathoners join us for worship, where we pause to acknowledge the runners, their families, and volunteers, and ask God to bless them, to keep them safe from injury and harm, to give them perseverance, to instill in them a respect for each other, and to pray, in the words of the prophet Isaiah, that they may run and not grow weary, walk and not faint.

 On Marathon Monday (Patriot's Day), we ring our Great Tower Bell as the winners of the four elite competitions cross the finish line.